jasmcaus/ai-math-roadmap/README.md

 * Reach out with any feedback

 # Credits
-This roadmap was created by [Jason Dsouza](https://github.com/jasmcaus) and made publically available under the MIT License.
+This roadmap is made publically available under the MIT License.